 State: West Virginia

-Complainants: Parents of children with disabilities in Kanawha County Schools
+Plaintiffs: Parents of children with disabilities in Kanawha County Schools

-Respondent: Kanawha County School District
+Defendant: Kanawha County School District

 Counsel: The Arc, Mountain State Justice, Bazelon Center for Mental Health Law, Disability Rights West Virginia, Latham & Watkins

-As described in the complaints, scores of children with disabilities enrolled in KCS have been separated unnecessarily from mainstream classrooms in their schools.
+As described in the complaint, scores of children with disabilities enrolled in KCS have been separated unnecessarily from mainstream classrooms in their schools.
 Instead, the students are segregated for years in separate classrooms where they interact only with other students with disabilities, and receive an inferior education; placed on “homebound” status where they may only receive a few hours of tutoring each week; or suspended or even expelled from school for behaviors that are caused by their disabilities.
 The students are not receiving critical behavioral supports that can help them be successful in the general education classroom with their classmates without disabilities.